 Approvals - Approving change requests

-Within the lifecycle of the change request, approvals might be required.
-There are several approval phases possible, which vary depending on how your organization configures and implements the possible changes.
+This is the second approval stage for the change request, also referred to as the Implementation Approval stage.
+Within the lifecycle of the change request, there are several possible approval phases, which vary depending on how your organization configures and implements the changes.
 Some changes bypass the approval process altogether.
 The application administrator determines which change requests require approval, what kind of approval process the change requests must undergo, and who the approvers are.
-Support staff and management can add more approvers to the list.
+The support staff and management can add more approvers to the list.
+For more information, see Adding approvers.

 The SMPM process model specifies that the best practice is to include an approval after the risk and impact analysis of a change request.

-It is important to understand that the change manager (or change coordinator) controls the overall progress of a change request.
+In this stage, the change approvers assess and approve the change request for implementation.
+This approval phase typically has the involvement of the change manager as an approver, especially if the previous Change Plan and Schedule review stage was bypassed.
+The change manager (or change coordinator) controls the overall progress of a change request.
 Change managers submit the requests for approval and monitor the approval process.
 As a manager, you might be required to review change requests for approval.
-You review change requests and provide approval through BMC Change Management.
+Typically, the implementation team, development manager, QA manager, as well as other SMEs that can review the plans.

 When the change request is in the Approval phase, the following fields cannot be modified: